 It has now been almost a year since COVID-19 started affecting our lives, and many of us long for traveling.
-But can we travel sustainably and protect the climate?
-We don’t advocate staying at home forever or just traveling by bike.
+But how is sustainable tourism possible?
+Can we travel and protect the climate at the same time?
+We don’t advocate staying at home forever or just traveling by bike or even foot.
 But it wasn’t just the pandemic that showed that we should rethink the way we travel.

 The Dream of White, Sandy Beaches and Palm Trees – CO2 and Air Travel

-When we think of vacation, we often dream of tropical beaches – and for many these are very far away and can only be reached without flying for the extremely patient.
+When we think of vacation, we often dream of tropical beaches.
+For many, these are very far away and can only be reached without flying for the extremely patient.
 Corona has caused global air traffic to collapse, and the environment has been able to recover a bit.
 Is our flight shame justified?

 Discover Untouched Nature – Environmental Pollution

 Most individual travelers don’t (only) want to visit the most popular places and sights with the masses, but rather discover the country and its lesser-known sides.
-This interest in the culture, nature, and way of life of a holiday destination should not be condemned, on the contrary!
-If you find yourself venturing off the beaten track, however, make sure you are respectful of the locals and the nature.
+This interest in the culture, nature, and way of life of a holiday destination should not be condemned!
+If you find yourself venturing off the beaten track, however, make sure you are respectful of the locals and nature.

 A Day Trip to the Rainforest – Support the Local People

-What would a vacation in Thailand be without a visit to the elephants or in Hawaii without a surf course?
+What would a holiday in Thailand be without a visit to the elephants or in Hawaii without a surf course?
 We are also happy to book courses or excursions to special places for individual trips.
-These offers, as well as tourism in general, are often an important source of income and secure jobs for many locals (which is now a major problem for many tourist destinations due to Corona).
+These offers, as well as tourism in general, are often an important source of income and secure jobs for a part of the population.
 However, there are also large, international providers who are competing with the locals.
 Even if it’s not easy: take a close look and try to assess whether the company is exploiting people and the land or it is pursuing a sustainable approach and pays the local guides and employees fair wages!
-Animal welfare is also an important factor – more and more tours are being offered in Thailand where the elephants are no longer shown and mounted, but rather feeding and observation are on the agenda.
+Animal welfare is also an important factor.
+More and more tours are being offered in Thailand which treat the elephants quite well.
+They are no longer shown and mounted, but rather feeding and observation are on the agenda.

 The Beach in Thailand or Hallstatt – Overtourism

-There are places that are incredibly attractive and difficult to miss such as the beach from the movie “The Beach” with Leonardo DiCaprio or Hallstatt in Austria.
+There are places that are incredibly attractive and difficult to miss.
+Just think about the beach from the movie “The Beach” with Leonardo DiCaprio or Hallstatt in Austria!
 What both of these places have in common is mass tourism.
-In Thailand, coral death has advanced massively due to the countless boats that have incessantly transported visitors in and out – the only way to save this valuable ecosystem was to close this beach so nature can recover.
+In Thailand, coral death has advanced massively due to the countless boats that have incessantly transported visitors in and out.
+The only way to save this valuable ecosystem was to close this beach so nature can recover.
+That’s not what sustainable tourism looks like!

-In Hallstatt, it is not nature but the residents who had to lock their doors and hang up signs to prevent having tourists suddenly standing in their houses and gardens.
-Since the corona crisis, they can at least breathe a sigh of relief, but on the other hand, many companies now have to stay afloat until travelers are able to visit the small Austrian town again.
+In Hallstatt, it is not nature but the residents who suffer.
+Some of them had to lock their doors and hang up signs to prevent having tourists suddenly standing in their houses and gardens.
+Since the corona crisis, they can at least breathe a sigh of relief.
+On the other hand, many companies now have to stay afloat until travelers are able to visit the small Austrian town again.

 But what can we do about it, is it still possible to go anywhere?
 Yes, definitely!
 These places are heavily dependent on tourism, as this is the main source of income.
 It is especially important to behave responsibly there: whether not to deviate from the marked paths, only to go with a guide, or not to bother the people living there, e. g. not taking photographs without asking.